Marcelh1983/angular-document-viewer/README.md

 Input:
 - url: document url.
-- viewer: google, office, mammoth
+- viewer: google (default), office, mammoth or pdf
 - disableContent: 'none' | 'all' | 'popout' | 'popout-hide' = 'none':
-    - none: no popup
+    - none: no overlay
     - all: adds an overlay to the whole iframe, which makes nothing in the document clickable/selectable
     - popout: adds an overlay over googles popout button which disables just this button but keeps giving the possibility to select text (exept for).
 The popout button is still visible a few seconds but not clickable.
     - popout-hide: see popup, instead of an transparent overlay a white one.
 This really hides the button but you'll see a white block while loading.